traveltime-dev/traveltime-platform-qgis-plugin/docs/tutorial_02.md

 Using different algorithms together is extremely powerful.
 Have a quick look at the quantity of algorithms in the toolbox.
 You'll be able to use all of those with the outputs of the TravelTime platform plugin, opening endless possibilities.

 > Note : the algorithm has a "result aggregation" option that can be set to UNION.
 This option allows to get the dissolved polygons directly in one step.
-The only issue is that it works correctly only if the input layers has less than 10 points, after which the requests are made in batch to the endpoint, and thus several polygons are returned.
+The only issue is that it works correctly only if the input layer has less than 10 points, after which the requests are made in batch to the endpoint, and thus several polygons are returned.
 So, if you're working with bigger datasets than 10 points, it's better to rely on the dissolved algorithm as shown.

 ## The advanced algorithms